Frager/CA-Fluid-Simulation/README.md

 		half4(0.2,0.5,1,0.5)
 	};

-This are the colours used to paint the different fluids.
+These are the colours used to paint the different fluids.
+You can write in every colour you want to have for the different fluids.

+### 3. Step

+If you use toher shaders than the MarchingCubes_MULTIPLE compute shader, you have to change one last file, the [CA2Texture3D](https://github.com/Frager/CA-Fluid-Simulation/blob/master/Cellular%20Automaton%20on%20GPU/Assets/Resources/ComputeShader/Visualisation/CA2Texture3D.compute) compute shader.
+After changing the value of NUMBER\_OF\_ELEMENTS you also have to change the array with  thecolours for the fluids.